lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 the rear in regard to manifestations of the presence and power of God and the salvation of souls.
-It stated that God was evidencing His approval of other 'apostolic movements' far more than the Church of God."lxi To concede that the Church of God had fallen behind in the manifestation of signs would have been an admission of the church's deficit of symbolic capital.
+It stated that God was evidencing His approval of other 'apostolic movements' far more than the Church of God." [^61] To concede that the Church of God had fallen behind in the manifestation of signs would have been an admission of the church's deficit of symbolic capital.
 Not to be outdone, Tomlinson emphasized that the church had manifested basic signs such as glossolalia and divine healing.
 Then he upped the symbolic ante.
 "During the past year," wrote Tomlinson, "new experiences have materialized.
-In several instances, as has been noted in the paper, fire has been handled by several parties."lxii Along with fire handling, Tomlinson also noted, "the saints had been handling poison snakes."lxiii Later in 1914, Tomlinson doubled-down on serpent handling at the Church of God's Tenth General Assembly in Cleveland, telling the church's leaders, "Wild poison serpents have been taken up and handled and fondled over almost like babies with no harm to the saints.
+In several instances, as has been noted in the paper, fire has been handled by several parties." [^62] Along with fire handling, Tomlinson also noted, "the saints had been handling poison snakes." [^63] Later in 1914, Tomlinson doubled-down on serpent handling at the Church of God's Tenth General Assembly in Cleveland, telling the church's leaders, "Wild poison serpents have been taken up and handled and fondled over almost like babies with no harm to the saints.
 In several instances fire has been handled with bare hands without [the saints] being burned. ...
-[I] Have seen no reports of anybody outside the Church of God performing this miracle."lxiv
+[I] Have seen no reports of anybody outside the Church of God performing this miracle." [^64]

 The following year, Tomlinson elevated serpent handling up the semeiotic hierarchy above the more commonly practiced signs.
 "The past year," wrote Tomlinson, "has been one of progress which has led us into many miraculous things.
-Quite a number have been able under the power of God to take up serpents and thus demonstrate the power of God to a gainsaying world."lxv With the emphasis on "progress," Tomlinson indicated that handling emerged out of lower signs such as divine healing and speaking in tongues.
+Quite a number have been able under the power of God to take up serpents and thus demonstrate the power of God to a gainsaying world." [^65] With the emphasis on "progress," Tomlinson indicated that handling emerged out of lower signs such as divine healing and speaking in tongues.
 Later in a 1917 speech before the Thirteenth General Assembly, Tomlinson reiterated the Church's support for the practice.
-"The Church of God," he insisted, "stands uncompromisingly for the signs and miracles, and upholds the taking up of serpents and handling fire under the proper conditions."lxvi
+"The Church of God," he insisted, "stands uncompromisingly for the signs and miracles, and upholds the taking up of serpents and handling fire under the proper conditions." [^66]

-From 1914 to 1920, Tomlinson authored no less than eighteen lead *Evangel* articles touting the sign of serpent handling.lxvii In the same period, he also published at least 53 reports of serpent handling authored by revival leaders, preachers, and laypeople.lxviii These short revival testimonies and conversion accounts, written in bursts of evangelical fervor from the frontline of the "battlefield for God," tell of revival meetings full of all manner of miraculous signs.lxix A representative dispatch recounted: "Hot lamp chimneys were handled and some handled the hot torch without hurt.
-Large snakes were brought in... and were successfully handled."lxx Reports rendered graphic tales of severe snakebites, swollen limbs, and vomiting saints in the matter-of-fact tone of spiritual utility: God allowed snake bites to demonstrate God's control over the situation.lxxi Militaristic metaphors of "battle" against Satan and "victory" over sin framed the way the authors imagined their evangelistic efforts.lxxii
+From 1914 to 1920, Tomlinson authored no less than eighteen lead *Evangel* articles touting the sign of serpent handling. [^67] In the same period, he also published at least 53 reports of serpent handling authored by revival leaders, preachers, and laypeople. [^68] These short revival testimonies and conversion accounts, written in bursts of evangelical fervor from the frontline of the "battlefield for God," tell of revival meetings full of all manner of miraculous signs. [^69] A representative dispatch recounted: "Hot lamp chimneys were handled and some handled the hot torch without hurt.
+Large snakes were brought in... and were successfully handled." [^70] Reports rendered graphic tales of severe snakebites, swollen limbs, and vomiting saints in the matter-of-fact tone of spiritual utility: God allowed snake bites to demonstrate God's control over the situation. [^71] Militaristic metaphors of "battle" against Satan and "victory" over sin framed the way the authors imagined their evangelistic efforts. [^72]

-While most accounts concealed the sources of the snakes in the passive voice---"there was a rattlesnake brought in"---some reports do indicate that outsiders brought the snakes to challenge the congregations.lxxiii For his part, Tomlinson believed that these sorts of challenges and the saints' willingness to meet them had "been a great factor in stopping the mouths of gainsayers, and convincing unbelievers of the power of God."lxxiv In an account of one such confrontation, a group of skeptics brought a "rattle snake pilot" to a meeting and challenged the saints to handle it.lxxv In an act of marketing savvy, the group scheduled to handle the snake the next day at two in the afternoon.
-Word of the event spread and the "country was stirred for miles and a large crowd came."lxxvi The group preached for two hours on the "Signs of God," then four members of the Church of God handled the snake.
+While most accounts concealed the sources of the snakes in the passive voice---"there was a rattlesnake brought in"---some reports do indicate that outsiders brought the snakes to challenge the congregations. [^73] For his part, Tomlinson believed that these sorts of challenges and the saints' willingness to meet them had "been a great factor in stopping the mouths of gainsayers, and convincing unbelievers of the power of God." [^74] In an account of one such confrontation, a group of skeptics brought a "rattle snake pilot" to a meeting and challenged the saints to handle it. [^75] In an act of marketing savvy, the group scheduled to handle the snake the next day at two in the afternoon.
+Word of the event spread and the "country was stirred for miles and a large crowd came."
+[^76] The group preached for two hours on the "Signs of God," then four members of the Church of God handled the snake.
 According to the account, "The Lord allowed him [the snake] to bite two of the sisters.
-This was to show the healing power of the Lord."lxxvii Some accounts claimed hundreds of witnesses to similar events and many indicated that some observers converted after seeing snakes handled.lxxviii
+This was to show the healing power of the Lord." [^77] Some accounts claimed hundreds of witnesses to similar events and many indicated that some observers converted after seeing snakes handled. [^78]

 Even though these reports in *Evangel* suggest that only a tiny minority of the Church of God ever handled snakes in their meetings, the